mickfuzz/mca_platformer_tutorial/tutorialPartTwo.md

 Change the ``||scene:locations||`` colour block to brown, change the name to ``||variables:chest||``, the image to a chest and the ``||sprites: of kind||`` value to ``||sprites:Door||``.
 As ``||sprites:Door||`` isn't in the drop-down list, click on **Add new Kind** and enter Door there.

+***Coding Concept Used***: We add to the tilemap which is a kind of [Array](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#arrays) - and then we use a [Loop](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#loops) to loop through all the elements of the array and turn each one into a different kind of game component.

 ![Door loop ](https://github.com/mickfuzz/makecode-platformer-101/blob/master/images/door_3.png?raw=true)

 ### Adding a End Door 4 @fullscreen
 Add a ``||sprites:on sprite of kind Player overlaps ||`` block anywhere on your workspace.
 Change the second ``||sprites:Player||`` variable to ``||sprites:Door||``.

+***Coding Concept Used***: This code listens out of the condition and then makes and event happen so we call it a [Listener Event](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#change-listener)

 ```blocks
 namespace SpriteKind {